How Much Does It Cost to Repair an Asphalt Shingle Roof in 2025?

 Time of Year

-Replacing the asphalt roof costs between $6,120 and $13,790.
-Since labor makes up about 70% of the total cost, factors like the size of your roof and the materials you choose will significantly impact the final price.
+Replacing the asphalt roof costs between $5,860 and $13,130.
+Since labor accounts for 70% of the total cost, factors such as the size of your roof and the materials you choose will significantly impact the final price.

 You can replace individual shingles for $80 to $550 per square, including installation, if the damage is localized.
-The best way to avoid costly replacement jobs is by keeping up with repairs and having your roof regularly checked by a roof inspector near you or a reputable roofing contractor.
+The best way to avoid costly replacement jobs is to keep up with repairs and have your roof regularly inspected by a local roof inspector or a reputable roofing contractor.

 DIY Shingle Roof Repair vs. Hiring a Pro